StoryCloud/code-style-guides/javascript-style-guide.md

 ### Abstraction

-Abstract away complex or roundabout routines to make your intent obvious.
+Abstract away complex routines to make your intentions obvious.

 For instance, some people use the value returned from `indexOf` to test for the existence of substrings or elements.
 But it would be better to abstract that